8 Medical Research Opportunities for High School Students in NJ

 Program Dates: 6 weeks, July — August

-Eligibility: High school juniors and seniors from underprivileged backgrounds, with a minimum 3.0 GPA, can apply.
+Eligibility: High school juniors and seniors from underserved backgrounds, with a minimum 3.0 GPA, can apply.

 The Partners in Science program offers high school juniors and seniors the opportunity to work alongside experienced scientists in a laboratory over 8–10 weeks.
 You will engage in research across fields like environmental science, biology, engineering, and chemistry.
 You will develop proficiency in advanced lab techniques and hone skills in data collection and analysis.
 The program also provides access to professional-grade equipment.
-In the end, you’ll present your findings at a symposium, which helps refine your communication skills and allows you to receive constructive feedback from experts in the field.
+In the end, you’ll present your findings at a symposium, receiving constructive feedback from experts in the field.

 Location: Liberty Science Center, Jersey City, NJ